DT-UCPH/sp/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7734632.svg)](https://doi.org/10.5281/zenodo.7734632) [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC_BY--NC_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)

+## About

 In this repo you find our Text-Fabric dataset of the Samaritan Pentateuch.
 The dataset is work in progress, and so far, we have added a number of word features, which you find in the tf folder.
 The features are similar to those of the Biblia Hebraica Stuttgartensia Amstelodamensis (BHSA), so we refer to the [BHSA feature documentation](https://etcbc.github.io/bhsa/) for more explanation of the features.

+For an an introduction to the dataset and its features, see the publication [Text-Fabric Dataset of the Samaritan Pentateuch(https://doi.org/10.1163/24523666-bja10051).

 The text was provided by the Samaritanus-project based at Martin-Luther-Universität Halle-Wittenberg, directed by Stefan Schorch, and is based on a transcription MS Dublin Chester Beatty Library 751 (Gen 1-Deut 32:36) + MS Garizim 1 (Deut 32:36b-34), cf. Stefan Schorch (ed.), The Samaritan Pentateuch: A critical editio maior.
 Berlin: de Gruyter, 2018-.